Angel Olaran is Abba Melaku in Ethiopia

 Angel Olaran Esnal (Hernani, Guipúzcoa, May 17, 1938), fifth of six children of a very Catholic family.
 Her older sister, Maria Rosa, became a nun following in the footsteps of a maternal aunt, ‘Carmelita Descalza’.
 And a great-great-grandmother who entered a convent of the ‘Agustinas’ with one of her daughters.
 He belongs to an ecclesiastical institution and serves the Catholic Order of the Missionaries of Africa (White Fathers).
 For more than 45 years, it has been pushing the wheel of Africa’s development.

-He is a man of integrity who has chosen a hard world and who speaks slowly with just, simple words.
-But it is the engine of a great change in one of the poorest places in the world.
-You are aware that life is short, but changes and improvements take time.
-And after working on the African continent he has learned that you can’t get them against the clock.
+Angel is a man of integrity who has chosen a hard world and who speaks slowly with just, simple words.
+But he is the engine of a great change in one of the poorest places in the world.
+We are aware that life is short, but changes and improvements take time.
+And after working in the African continent, he has learned that you don’t achieve anything if you go against the clock.

 Motivation to become a missionary

-Remember that at the age of twenty he had “a personal experience of God.
+He remembers that at the age of twenty he had “a personal experience with God.
 A matter of seconds or maybe minutes, I couldn’t say.
 But touching the untouchable was one of the strongest experiences of my life and it marked me”.
 Also, because “I suppose I had seen young people who were volunteering for missions.
 The first idea was to collaborate in some project for 2 or 3 years.
 Then I got in touch with a group of missionaries who worked exclusively in Africa and the idea of being a priest and for life matured.
-And I’m still there, I’ve been there for almost 45 years and I’ll stay there.
-He is very clear that “Africa has always inspired respect and admiration and has helped me to discover what I am”.
-Angel Olaran helps to Ethiopia.
+And I’m still there, I’ve been there almost 45 years and I’ll stay there.
+He is very clear “Africa has always inspired respect and admiration and has helped me to discover what I am”.

 Angel Olaran is the ‘guardian angel’

 The work he does is that of a ‘guardian angel’.
-It is concerned that orphaned children, destitute young women, malnourished and destitute families, will have a dignified life against all impertinence.
-Unfortunately, fate such as hunger, drought, AIDS or tuberculosis often prevails.
+He is concerned if orphaned children, destitute young women, malnourished and destitute families, will have a dignified life against all odds.
+Unfortunately, hunger, drought, AIDS or tuberculosis often prevails.
 A fate that worsens as its position on the map descends into situations of extreme poverty.
-Give them a future to fight for and bring them closer to quality of life.
+He wants to give them a future to fight for and bring them closer to quality of life.
 Help them to “LIVE”.

 The dream of ‘Abba Melaku’ (Father Angel) was to end hunger in Wukro and to devote his efforts to increasing food security, a general problem in Ethiopia.
-Very clear always in his statements: “The right to eat cannot be negotiated.
+Always very clear always in his statements he says: “The right to eat cannot be negotiated.
 The First World is crushing us”.

-Going back to the beginning: Building the Saint Mary Mission and the School of Agruculture
+Going back to the beginning: Building the Saint Mary Mission and the School of Agriculture

-He arrived in Mekelle, Tigray region, northern Ethiopia, in 1991 together with another White Father, José Luis Bandrés.
+He arrived in Mekelle, in the Tigray region in northern Ethiopia, in 1991 together with another White Father, José Luis Bandrés.
 There was only one tree on Wukro’s land and today across the street are the orchards of the School of Agriculture.

-He arrived in Ethiopia in 1991 with a mandate to establish a secondary school.
+He arrived in Ethiopia with a mandate to establish a secondary school.
 In that year a number of opposition guerrillas defeated the Stalinist military government and ended the war.
-After a few years, together with another white father, José Luis Bandrés, they built and launched the Mission Saint Mary.
-The Mission has become the soul of its work.
-At that time, there were only eight secondary schools in the Tigray region and at that time there was no social organization in Wukro.
+After a few years, together father José Luis Bandrés, he built and launched the Mission Saint Mary.
+The Mission has become the soul his work.
+At that time, there were only eight secondary schools in the Tigray region and there was no social organization in Wukro.

-Angel Olaran recalls that “when I arrived in 1991 at Mekelle, the capital of Tigray, at the airport there was a container, a table, a chair and weight, to weigh the luggage and a gentleman who took the luggage.
+Angel Olaran recalls that “when I arrived in 1991 at Mekelle, the capital of Tigray, at the airport there was a container, a table, a chair and weight, to weigh the luggage and a man who took my luggage.
 There was nothing else.
 In Mekelle 25 years ago, there was no bus, no car.
-Because there was no asphalt, there was only one paved street, the main one.
-They didn’t have 4 kilometers of asphalt, very little”.
+Because there was no asphalt, there was only one paved street, the main road.
+They didn’t have more than 4 kilometres of asphalt, very little”.

 There was only one tree

 He does not forget that “around 1985, the local population asked the bishop to open a secondary school.
 We started at the end of 1993 and in 1995 we gave the first classes.
-In the first grade, 15 per cent of girls attending class in secondary school were girls.
-And now there are high schools where women make up more than half.
+In first grade, only 15 per cent of the pupils attending class in secondary school were girls.
+And now there are high schools where girls make up more than half.
 Where we have built the school is a place of 8 hectares in which there was only 1 tree”.

 Children out of school

-The Basque missionary explains that “the majority of children did not go to school, and in high school there were very few young people.
+The Basque missionary explains that “the majority of children didn’t go to school and in high school there were very few young people.
 There were children on every street corner.
 By all accounts, education was abandoned.
-Twenty-five years ago, there were supposed to be three universities throughout the country; now there are more than 35.
-In Wukro, the secondary school was the whole area, and there were hardly any primary schools in the villages.
+Twenty-five years ago there were supposedly three universities throughout the country; now there are more than 35.
+In Wukro the secondary school was for the whole area and there were hardly any primary schools in the villages.
 In 1991, the war ended, and they began to reorganize the country.
 They started almost from scratch.
-There was no bike, no bikes, no cars, and the government had no cars.
+There were no bikes, no cars and the government had no cars.
 The houses had no windows and their roofs were made of uralite.
-In Wukro we only had one car at school that we used as an ambulance and everything”.
+In Wukro we only had one car for the school that we used as an ambulance and on other occasions”.

-“In the year 2000, we changed from high school to vocational education because with peace the government did not build more schools and the private began to build secondary schools.
-And this year 750 students attend, of which 350, attend in day classes and the rest at night.
-Little by little people with peace also began to organize.
-In education, the government began to train teachers because they created an education university and began to train them.
+“In the year 2000 we changed from high school to vocational education because when peace came the government did not build any more schools and the private sector began to build secondary schools.
+And that year 750 students attended classes, of which 350 went to day classes and the rest at night.
+With peace people also began to organize little by little.
+In education the government began to train teachers because they founded a new university.
 There is now a well-established system.
 For example, in Wukro there are 3 secondary schools and 2 polytechnics, where 10 or 12 specialities are taught.
 There are also 6 primary schools (from 7 to 15 years) and kindergartens.
-I would say that the population of Wukro has 100% access to early childhood education.
+I would say that the the children of Wukro have now 100% access to education.
 Education is firmly established in Wukro”.

 The problems he encountered on his arrival came from so many fronts that the situation was dramatic

 The Mission proved to be a vast and magnificent complex.
 But the problems came from many fronts: the nearly 30 years of war, the AIDS epidemic, which before the vaccine killed 13,000 Ethiopians a year, and the great famine of 1984, only 7 years earlier, had shattered the family fabric of society.
-Women with children, abandoned by soldiers or by husbands (emigrated to the capital, Sudan or Arabia in search of work and, in the process, forgetting the family).
-Children were also expelled from Eritrea because they were the children of an Ethiopian father or mother who arrived on foot across the mountains.
+Women with children abandoned by soldiers or husbands who emigrated to the capital, Sudan or Arabia in search of work and, in the process, forgetting the family.
+Children were also expelled from Eritrea because they were children of an Ethiopian father or mother who had arrived on foot across the mountains.

-All this left as a consequence an immense number of children without a father or a father or mother, and, needless to say, malnourished and, often, sick.
-The worst thing about the desolating landscape of his arrival in Ethiopia was this “severe” malnutrition suffered by the population, especially children: “There were children who could not even hold their heads, refused food and had no strength to cry.
+As a consequence, all this left an immense number of children without a father or a father or parents and, needless to say, malnourished and often sick.
+The worst thing about the desolating landscape of his arrival in Ethiopia was this “severe” malnutrition suffered by the population, especially children: “There were children who couldn’t even hold their heads straight, refused food and had no strength to cry.
 The situation was dramatic”.

-Soon, White Fathers found children with nowhere to go.
-The choice seemed clear: to build, in addition to the school and the Mission, an orphanage.
+Soon, the White Fathers found children who had nowhere to go.
+The option seemed clear: to build, in addition to the school and the Mission, an orphanage.

 Angel will be the ‘guardian angel’ of the orphans of Wukro

-The big bet for this system was that the brothers remained united, forming a family, and that the older one (who could be 10 or 12 years old) acquired the responsibility to act as father or mother of the younger ones: manage the money, put order to their lives… It worked (and still works) beautifully, and it was a great joy.
-A group of women watch these families weekly.
+The reason why this system was considered the best was that the siblings were still united, forming a family, and that the eldest (who could be 10 or 12 years old) acquired the responsibility to act as a parent for the littel ones: manage the money, put order to their lives… it worked (and still works) great and it was a great joy.
+These families were monitored weekly by a group of women.